Tamschi/rust-template/README.md

 * The patch version will not reset to 0 on major or minor version changes (except for v0.1 and v1).
 Consider it the global patch level.

+This includes the Rust version requirement specified above.
+Earlier versions may be compatible, but this can change with minor or patch releases.

 Which versions are affected by features and patches can be determined from the respective headings in [CHANGELOG.md](CHANGELOG.md).